met4000/echo_rpc/readme.md

 - Injection of extra playback speeds into video playback settings.

 ## Setup
 Go to the [latest releases](../../releases/latest) page and download the zip file in the assets section - this will only include the resources needed by the chrome extension.
-In chrome, navigate to `chrome://extensions`, activate "Developer Mode", and drag and drop the zip file onto the page.
+To actually install the extension, in chrome navigate to `chrome://extensions`, activate "Developer Mode", and drag and drop the zip file onto the page.
 Follow any prompts.

 This extension uses the [Discord Rich Presence](https://chrome.google.com/webstore/detail/discord-rich-presence/agnaejlkbiiggajjmnpmeheigkflbnoo) extension for Discord RPC support.
 It won't work unless you install that extension (and application!) too.